matt-deboer/mpp/README.md

 - `single-most-data`: This strategy always routes traffic to a single prometheus endpoint, determined by whichever endpoint contains the _most_ data, measured by total metrics count.

-- `minimum-history-sticky`: This strategy routes traffic to a randomly selected prometheus endpoint having at lease M of sample history, with further requests having the same (cookie-managed) session being routed to the same endpoint.
+- `minimum-history-sticky:{min-history-duration}`: This strategy routes traffic to a randomly selected prometheus endpoint having at lease M of sample history, with further requests having the same (cookie-managed) session being routed to the same endpoint.